Tutorial: Back up multiple virtual machines by using the Azure portal

 1. Sign in to the Azure portal.

-2. Search for Backup center, and then go to the Backup center dashboard.
+2. Search for Business Continuity Center, and then go to the Business Continuity Center dashboard.

-Screenshot that shows where to search for and select 'Backup center'.
+Screenshot that shows where to search for and select Business Continuity Center.

-Screenshot of the button for creating a Recovery Services vault.
+Screenshot shows how to start creating a Recovery Services vault.

 4. Select Recovery Services vault > Continue.